fluent-labs/api/readme.md

 A lambda that scrapes Wiktionary for definitions of all vocabulary.
 Written in Python, and leans heavily on the WiktionaryParser open source project.
 ### Infrastructure
 Terraform scripts that describe all of our infrastructure.
+- Hosted on Digital Ocean
+- Managed by Kubernetes
+- Container hosting by AWS